WPS/egon.io/currentBugs.md

-# Agenda

-- di $descriptor, $type should be removed

 ### Changed but might be better or not worth fixing

 - lasso tool displays a frame around all selected elements